-Vivyan Adair’s research interests are representations of women on welfare, and the impact of welfare reform, education and public policy.
+Vivyan Adair’s research interests are representations of women on welfare, and the impact of welfare reform, education and policy.

 Women's and Gender Studies